 6. Timeout to find web elements on the web page.

-There are three easy steps to capture or take the screenshot in selenium webdriver.
+There are three easy steps to capture or take the screenshot in selenium webdriver using Java.

 1. Since TakesScreenshot is an interface.
 So, we cannot create an object directly.
 We will have to convert the web driver object to TakesScreenshot.